suzukiplan/vgsx/README.md

 The runtime environment supports the all of PC operating systems (Windows, macOS, and Linux) that supported by Steam Client.

 In the future, we also plan to provide runtimes capable of running on Nintendo Switch and PlayStation 4/5.
-(However, due to NDA restrictions, we cannot disclose details publicly.)
+Due to an NDA, we cannot disclose details, but we will be confirmed that the [core](./src/core) modules can be built and run using the SDKs for those game consoles.

+VGS-X aims to provide game developers and publishers with an environment that enables them to deliver games that are fully compatible across any computer with certain performance specifications.

 ## Setup Build Environment